Another 10% discount for everyone? Let Vincent do better.

 Advantages:

-• Extremely flexible loyalty logic.
+• Extremely flexible loyalty and promotion logic.

-• Responsive and helpful support.
+• Responsive, helpful support.

 Disadvantages: